For information, please contact (312) 236-9000 x1041.

 Learn English in Chicago

-Based on your language skill level, you’ll be placed in one of seven levels:
+Based on your language skill level, you’ll be placed in one of six levels:

 Once you master one level in your study of English, you can move to the next one as you step up in your command of the English language.

 After successfully completing this program, the student will be able to:

 - Apply major rules of grammar and usage in speech and in writing.

 - Demonstrate understanding of U.S. interpersonal and cultural norms.

 - Write clear, focused, logically organized academic essays and workplace emails.

 - Use reading strategies to understand text, and critical thinking skills to analyze, synthesize, and evaluate arguments.